sapcc/helm-charts/prometheus-exporters/netapp-exporter/README.md

 ## Change Log

 ### v0.2.0
-* Add new chart netapp-harvest-exporter
+* New chart netapp-harvest-exporter
+  - Harvest poller horizontally scaled
+  - Discover service serves new filer to be scraped for the workers
+  - Produced Metrics are monitored by DS
-* Manila exporters in netapp-harvest-exporter are disabled
+* Manila exporters in netapp-harvest-exporter are disabled atm